Title: The Evaporation of Sofi Snow

 This book is a call out to gamers, dystopian and sci-fi fans, alien-lovers, inter-galactic politics junkies, trafficking-fighters, dreamers, family, love, and cliff hangers.

 First of all, I’m not a gamer–but I do adore all of those other things.
-That said, the gaming beginning of the book started off a bit rough/slow for me, trying to figure everything out, trying to connect, etc. But Mary Weber is awesome, so I continued.
+That said, the gaming beginning of the book started off with me trying to figure everything out.
+But, fear not, if you are not a gamer, Mary Weber is awesome, so continue.
 (Check out our interview with her here.)

 Once the story got more relational and personal (meaning: more backstory), I was caught up in it.
-There were spots where her artistic storytelling style made me halt, but overall Weber did a great job creating tension between Sofi and her mom; the protective sibling relationship between Sofi and her missing brother, Shilo; the fine line of love and hate raging between the Miguel and Sofi, and the mystery & whodunit questions — Aliens?
+Mary has a unique artistic storytelling style and overall did a great job creating tension between Sofi and her mom; the protective sibling relationship between Sofi and her missing brother, Shilo; the fine line of love and hate raging between the Miguel and Sofi, and the mystery & whodunit questions — Aliens?
 Those in earthly power?
 Friends?
 All of the above?

-On voice: Miguel’s and Sofi’s voice were fun to listen to, and I liked them both.
-To me, they both sounded older than their ages, but hey, its the future and they both had really hard lives that made them grow up and act older.
-So there.
+On voice: Miguel’s and Sofi’s voice were fun to listen to, both had agency, and I liked them both.
+They both had a slightly older feeling, but it worked–its the future and they both had really hard lives that made them grow up and act older.

-On pace: The first 25% felt slow/confusing for me, but after that it was downhill and fun.
+On pace: The first 25% was an even pace, but after that it was downhill and fun.

 On themes: I love seeing the heart behind an author.
 Weber does a great job reaching into bigger issues.
 She hits on moral character either eroding or transforming, saving or destroying.
 (Miguel’s character development/backstory was my fav!!!!)
 She approaches the issue of trafficking, raising questions and demands.
 She vulnerably goes into family dynamics and how it effects everything– past, present, future.
 There is redemption, power, conviction, and hope all weaved into some crazy teens who are willing to take a risk.